Last updated: 6 October 2025

 About the scheme

+We secured funding as part of the Coronation Square and Score Centre redevelopment to make improvements to the area to better connect the development to the local community, Leyton Station and existing amenities on High Road Leyton.
 Our aim is to make it easier and safer for local people to get around by active and sustainable modes of travel such as public transport, walking, cycling and wheeling.
 We also want to improve the look and feel of the area and make it greener and healthier.

-In response to previous community concerns about the speed and volume of traffic on Lyttelton Road, Dunedin Road, York Road, and Adelaide Road, we reached out in June 2024 to gather feedback from residents.
-We asked people living in this area if there were any traffic and road safety issues that needed to be addressed, or any improvements local people would like to see to make the area look and feel better and help people move around safer and more easily.
+In June 2024, in response to community concerns about the speed and volume of traffic on Lyttelton Road, Dunedin Road, York Road, and Adelaide Road, we asked you if there were any traffic and road safety issues that needed to be addressed, or any improvements local people would like to see to make the area look and feel better and help people move around safer and more easily.
+In response to this survey, 73% said motorised vehicles speed, 71% were concerned about personal safety and crime, and 69% said changes to reduce traffic were needed.
+A full breakdown of the responses can be found in the ‘Public consultation leaflet’ in the ‘Useful documents’ section below.

 Consultation and engagement